chrisemunt/mg_ruby/README.md

 * Introduce support for YottaDB Transaction Processing over API based connectivity.
 	* This functionality was previously only available over network-based connectivity to YottaDB.

+### v2.3.43 (20 April 2021)

+* Introduce improved support for InterSystems Objects for the standard (PHP/Python/Ruby) connectivity protocol.
+	* This enhancement requires DB Superserver version 4.2; Revision 19 (or later).